 That's when Dion Quince made the scene, using his tennis talents to gain entry into a world of sunlit sport and shadowy evil-- and his hard body and iron nerve to keep his end up in a game where love meant zero, lust scored high, players swung every way, and an unknown killer kept hitting winner after winner...

 "The Queen and the winner of your final will be executed unless a suitable ransom is paid before your match ends.
-If anyone attempts to leave the royal box or the center court before the match ends, the executions will be carried out immediately, but will incllude both of you, not just one.
+If anyone attempts to leave the royal box or the center court before the match ends, the executions will be carried out immediately, but will include both of you, not just one.
 Should any attempt be made to remove the Queen from the royal box, or provide her with cover in it, or get either of you off the court, many innocent spectators will die.
 Negotiations are in progress, have a good game."

 "With an eye for catchy details and a tone that drifts blithely from cynical to-sentimental to downright silly, Brinkley keeps things moving right along without leaning too heavily on the non-plot.
 Result?
 A cheerfully vulgar, agreeably lousy, very professional chunk of good-natured easy-reading."